 DWI Administrative Hearing Lawyer Marion County, MO.
-A DWI/DUI arrest in Marion County, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
-The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Marion County, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.
+If you have been arrested for DWI/DUI near Marion County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
+The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

-You have only 15 days following your arrest to request this hearing.
-Don’t wait—protect your license by contacting a Marion County, MO DWI administrative hearing lawyer at Combs Waterkotte now.
-Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Marion County, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Marion County, MO.
+Don’t wait until it’s too late.
+You have only 15 days after your arrest to request this hearing.
+A Combs Waterkotte Marion County, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
+Call (314) 900-HELP or reach out online for a free consultation with one of our expert Marion County, MO DWI/DUI defense attorneys before the deadline passes.

 Marion County, MO DWI Administrative Hearings: What You Need to Know

-A DWI administrative hearing is a separate civil process from your criminal case in Marion County, MO.
-This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
-If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.
+A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Marion County, MO.
+It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
+If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.

 - Were you operating a vehicle while intoxicated?